Zweiian/Zweiian/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my Senior Project: The Americans with Disabilities Act Professional Text Reader (ADAPTR for short!)
+- 🔭 I’m currently working on a research project: "IoT System Water Quality Evaluation"
 - 🌱 I’m currently learning 3D modeling and MATLAB.
-I use Fusion360 for the modeling of our 3D printed housing.
+I use Fusion360 for the creation of models.
 - 👯 I’m looking to collaborate on cameras in my professional careeer.
 - 🤔 I’m looking for help with integrated circuitry programming.
 It is something that I want to improve upon.
 - 💬 Ask me about Long Board Dancing!
 It's my favorite past-time and is growing in popularity.